cocos/cocos-docs/en/scripting/reference/class.md

 > If there is no definition with get, then set itself can not be attached with any attributes.<br>
 > As get, once set declared, this property can not be serialized, can not specify the default value.

-Using get/set can control read and write permission flexibility, prepare for abstractions and implement MVVM, etc. For more case descriptions, please refer to [get/set](https://mp.weixin.qq.com/s/gS6BTdBLTLzAtIUlHbBjtA).

 ## `editor` attribute

 `editor` can only be defined in subclasses of `cc.Component`.